ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 ## Ending

 I'm incredibly excited about the future of AST manipulation in TypeScript.
+You can see the full type definition [here](https://github.com/ast-grep/ast-grep/tree/main/crates/napi/types).

 This feature empowers users to seamlessly switch between untyped and typed AST, offering flexibility and enhanced capabilities, an innovation that has not been seen in other AST libraries, especially not in native language based ones.